falocas/workshops/content/english/java-basics/activity-7.md

 ```
 <br />

-As we briefly mentioned above, the critical difference between array and ArrayList is that you need to know number of elements to store in an array upfront, but you do not for an ArrayList.
+As we briefly mentioned above, the critical difference between an `array` and an `ArrayList` is that you need to know number of elements to store in an array upfront, but you do not have to for an `ArrayList`.

 - With the line of code `String topMovies[] = new String[5]` the array `topMovies` will forever have length 5.
 As a result, you can't store more than 5 Strings in `topMovies` after creating it.

-- However, with the line of code `ArrayList<String> topMoviesList = new ArrayList<String>()`, the ArrayList starts with 0 element and can be infinitely added to or remove from.
+- However, with the line of code `ArrayList<String> topMoviesList = new ArrayList<String>()`, the `ArrayList` starts with 0 element and can be infinitely added to or remove from.

-To remove an element from an ArrayList, we call the method `remove()`.
+To remove an element from an `ArrayList`, we call the method `remove()`.
 For example:
 ```java
 System.out.print(topMoviesList.size()); // prints out 5